Birds of prey

 Aubusson tapestry woven by the Goubely workshop.

-With its selvedge signed with the stamp and the artist's son, no. 6/6
+With its signed ribbon, and the artist's son, n°6/6

 1941.

 Gromaire's woven work is modest: 11 cartoons, designed between 1938 and 1944, most of them in Aubusson itself.
-"His rigorous constructions, his simplifications, his taste for grand composition and great fundamental ideas, his science as a colorist and to sum it all up his supreme quality as a master and craftsman, all this was bound to make him one of the most perfect tapestry weavers of his time," Jean Cassou would say (Cat.
+"His rigorous constructions, his simplifications, his taste for grand composition and fundamental ideas, his knowledge as a colorist and to sum it all up his supreme quality as a master and craftsman, all of this made him one of the most perfect tapestry makers of his time", Jean Cassou could say (Cat.
 Expo.
-Marcel Gromaire, Paris, Musée National d'art moderne, 1963).
+Marcel Gromaire, Paris, National Museum of Modern Art, 1963).

-“Birds of Prey” is one of the 5 cartoons designed by Gromaire for the Goubely workshop during the War, and it is emblematic of his style: inspiration from local landscapes, absence of perspective, abundant and rigorously ordered decorative aspect, restricted chromatic range (we will also note, in this occupied France, the tricolor dominance of the cartoon)...
-The atmosphere is also more disturbing than in the other tapestries woven at the time.
+“Birds of prey” is one of the 5 cartoons designed by Gromaire for the Goubely workshop during the War, and it is emblematic of his style: inspiration from local landscapes, lack of perspective, decorative aspect abundant and rigorously arranged, chromatic range narrowed (we will note, in this occupied France, the tricolor dominant of the cartoon)… The atmosphere is also more disturbing than in the other tapestries then woven.

 Bibliography:

-Contemporary Tapestries: Lurçat and Gromaire, Braun et Cie, 1943, ill.
-Le Point, Aubusson and the Renaissance of Tapestry, March 1946, reproduced p.
-35;
+Contemporary Tapestries Lurçat Gromaire, editions Braun and Co., 1943, ill.
+The Point, Aubusson and the Renaissance of Tapestry, March 1946, reproduced p.35

 Jean Lurçat, French Tapestry, Bordas, 1947, plate 27